Contents

 What is Eid al-Fitr

-Meaning «festival of breaking the fast, ” Eid al-Fitr marks the end of Ramadan and the beginning of the next month, Shawwal.
-It is the moment of the year when Muslim people all around the world celebrate the accomplishment of their religious duty: a month-long fast from dawn to dusk.
+Eid al-Fitr, or the “festival of breaking the fast,” marks the end of Ramadan and the beginning of the next month, Shawwal.
+It is time for Muslim people all around the world to celebrate the accomplishment of their religious duty: a month-long fast from dawn to dusk.

 Since the Islamic Hijri calendar is a lunar calendar, the beginning of each month is determined by the moon phases.
 That’s why Eid al-Fitr doesn’t always fall on the same date in the Gregorian calendar used worldwide.
-According to a recent prediction by Qatar Calendar House, in 2025, a crescent moon should appear in the sky on the evening of March 29, around 2 PM GMT+3.
-So, March 30 will be the first day of Eid al-Fitr.
+According to Qatar Calendar House, in 2025, a crescent moon appeared in the sky on the evening of March 29, around 2 PM GMT+3.
+So, March 30 is the first day of Eid al-Fitr.

 Significance of Eid al-Fitr

-Islamic scholars explain the meaning of Eid al-Fitr the following way: it is a moment for observing Muslims to express their gratitude for having enough strength to fulfill the Ramadan fasting.
-For that reason, Eid al-Fitr is always preceded by big, community-wide prayers when Muslim people come together to show the unity of the congregation.
+According to Islamic scholars, during Eid al-Fitr, observing Muslims express their gratitude for having enough strength to fulfill the Ramadan fasting.
+That is why Eid al-Fitr is always preceded by big, community-wide prayers when Muslim people come together to show the unity of the congregation.

 The sense of togetherness is another significant part of Eid al-Fitr, so it is important to provide even the poorest members of the community with an opportunity to join the feast.
 That’s why Zakat al-Fitr, a small but obligatory donation, is made before the Eid prayer.

-Eid al-Fitr is also known as a «movable feast» and not without a reason.
-It means people wearing new clothing, greeting each other with blessings «Eid Mubarak» («Blessed Eid») and «Kul 'am wa enta bi-khair» («May every year find you in good health»), exchanging gifts, and indulging themselves with a lot of festive food.
+Eid al-Fitr is also known as a “movable feast”.
+During this celebration, people wear new clothing, greeting each other with blessings “Eid Mubarak” (“Blessed Eid”) and "Kul 'am wa enta bi-khair” ("May every year find you in good health"), exchanging gifts, and indulging themselves in festive food.

 You won’t miss it — it would be everywhere.
-But if you’re looking for particular places to go to see the celebration in all its glory, you can always rely on popular sites and historical spots like old market Souq Waqif, Katara Cultural Village, waterfront promenade of Doha Corniche, Aspire Zone sporting complex, and Quest, Doha indoor theme park.
-Biggest Qatar malls also host a lot of family-friendly entertainment: A Wonderland of Soapy Bubbles, Giant Neon Show, and The Marshmallow Show, to name a few.
+But if you’re looking for particular places to see the celebration in all its glory, you can always rely on popular sites and historical spots like the old market Souq Waqif, Katara Cultural Village, the waterfront promenade of Doha Corniche, the Aspire Zone sporting complex, and Quest, Doha's indoor theme park.
+Qatar malls also host a lot of family-friendly entertainment: A Wonderland of Soapy Bubbles, Giant Neon Show, and The Marshmallow Show, to name a few.

 This year it’s worth witnessing aerial shows, skydiving demonstrations, nightly lasers, and fireworks of the Lusail Sky Festival, which will take place at Lusail’s Al Sa’ad Plaza, April 3 to 5, 4-10 PM.